ApploverSoftware/android-mvvm-architecture/README.md

 - Pagination library
 - Room
 - Google Map with ready to use clustering
-- Example unit tests as with MockK
+- Example unit tests with MockK
 - Dependency Injection using Dagger 2
 - DataBinding

 ## What is so nice about this architecture?

 The included Android Architecture Components are not alone!
-Vanilla Android Architecture Components  sometimes doesn't work as we need too.
+Vanilla Android Architecture Components  sometimes don't work as we need too.
 I wrapped some of them to make it easier and faster to use.

 ### Enhanced Android Architecture Components